Hierarchical Matrix Factorization for Interpretable Collaborative Filtering: Experimental Setup

+For the rating prediction tasks, we applied RMSE to calculate differences between true rating $\boldsymbol{X}_{ij}$ and predicted rating $\hat{\boldsymbol{X}}_{ij}$ for observed interaction set in each subset, which is the standard for evaluating regression tasks.
 To evaluate the ranking prediction task, we prepared 100 item candidates, of which one was a positive-interacting item and 99 were negative-interacting items.
-That is, for a given observed interaction (user $i$ views item $j$) in the validation or testing subset, we randomly sampled 99 items that had not been viewed by user $i$ (i.e., negative sampling).
+That is, for a given observed interaction (user $i$ views item $j$) in the evaluation subset, we randomly sampled 99 items that had not been viewed by user $i$ (i.e., negative sampling).
 The 100 items were then ranked by a trained model and scored using HitRatio@$10$ and MRR@$10$.
-HitRatio@$10$ scores one if the positive sample is in the top 10 and zero otherwise.
-The scores are then averaged for all interactions.
-MRR@$10$ scores the reciprocal of the rank ($rank$) of the positive samples in the top 10, that is, $1/rank$.
-If the positive sample is not in the top 10, it is set to zero.
-Similarly, the scores are averaged for all interactions.

 To reduce the experimental duration, the training was terminated if the learning results did not improve for five consecutive epochs (or iterations) on the validation set.
 We trained all the methods with five different seeds, and for each method, the hyperparameter set with the highest average results based on the RMSE and HitRatio of the validation subset was selected.
-The average of the five evaluations of the testing subset using the hyperparameters was then reported.
+The average of the five evaluations of the testing subset was then reported.